mj-jimenez/pandrugs-frontend/app/help/help.md

 <div style="text-align: left;"><img src="drug-query-01.png" alt="Drug Query" height="70%" width="70%"/>

 ### 1.3 Gene Ranking Query<a name="gene-ranking-query"></a>
-In this type of query, it is possible to upload a **ranked list of genes as a [RNK file](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#RNK:_Ranked_list_file_format_.28.2A.rnk.29)**.
+In this type of query, it is possible to upload a **ranked list of genes as a [.rnk file](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#RNK:_Ranked_list_file_format_.28.2A.rnk.29)**.

-This file must consist in two tab delimited columns containing gene symbols and the ranking metric, respectively.
+This file must consist of two tab-delimited columns containing gene symbols and the ranking metric, respectively.
 Each gene symbol must appear in a different line.

-The ranking metric will be scaled between 0 and 1 and will be treated as an user-supplied [GScore](#!/help#gscore-calculation), overwritting the pre-computed one.
+The ranking metric will be scaled between 0 and 1 and will be treated as a user-supplied [GScore](#!/help#gscore-calculation), overwriting the pre-computed one.

 <div style="text-align: left;"><img src="gene-ranking-query-01.png" alt="Gene Ranking Query" height="70%" width="70%"/>